fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+You'll never be number one unless you're odd.

 Don't believe you live in a police state?
 Next time a cop pulls in behind you with their lights on just keep driving and see what happens.
   Dave Bayert